alejandro-matos/Airway-ML-CFD-Linux/README.md

 ### Required Software
 - Python 3.11
 - Blender 2.82
-- OpenFOAM 2306
+- OpenFOAM 2412
-- ParaView 5.12
+- ParaView 5.13
 - nnUNetv2

 ### Hardware Specifications
 <!-- TODO: Specify hardware recommendations -->
-- Recommended RAM: [TK recommended RAM]
+- Recommended RAM: 32 GB or more
-- Processor: [TK processor details]
-- GPU: [TK GPU requirements]
+- GPU: NVIDIA GPU with 4 GB or more

 ## Software Installation Scripts
 If starting from a fresh OpenSUSE installation, you can run the following script to set up all necessary software: